ARPA-SIMC/moncic-ci/doc/moncic-ci-config.md

   after regular maintenance.
 If set to False, do not do that.
 By default, Moncic-CI will run fstrim if it can detect that the image file is on a SSD.
   This is only relevant when [using a file to store OS images](btrfs-on-file.md).
+* `auto_sudo`: Automatically reexec with sudo if permissions are needed.
+  Default: true